BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 So no matter what we do before, after an operation we get a cold observable, and we have to subscribe to it to trigger the composition.
 I call this situation a cold composition.

 Some of our sources are cold.
-This can be solved by tow ways:
+This can be solved in tow ways:
 - a) Make all sources replay at least their last value (push workload to all relevant sources)
 - b) Make the composition hot as early as possible (push workload to the component related part)

-We discuss a) already in the previous section, and concluded that this is not an option.
+We discuss a) already in the previous section.
+This solution pushed workload to all involved parties, and the initiation will still be controlled by the consumer.

 What would be the scenario with b)?

 We could think of the earliest possible moment to make the composition hot.
-From the diagram above we know that service, even if locally provided, are instantiated first, before the component.
+From the diagram about lifecycle hooks and the different instances in Angular we know that a service, even if locally provided, is instantiated first, before the component.

 If we would put it there we could take over the workload from:
 - View Input bindings (multiple times)